 Lacing Systems

-As you upgrade to more aggressive designs, the lacing systems also should advance.
-Notable upgrades for boots include locking hooks near the bend at the ankle, such as what you get on the Salomon Quest or Lowa Renegade boots.
-These hooks keep the laces in place extremely well, which increases comfort and on-trail performance.
+As you upgrade to more aggressive designs, the lacing systems should also advance.
+Notable upgrades for boots include locking hooks near the bend at the ankle, such as those on the Salomon Quest or Lowa Renegade Evo boots.
+These hook eyelets keep the laces in place extremely well, which increases comfort and on-trail performance.
+Boots without these locking hooks can come untied more easily by snagging on underbrush while hiking, which can get extremely annoying.
+Make sure you feel comfortable with the lacing system and hook eyelets of your boots before braving the backcountry.

 The type of material used in a shoe’s upper, which is the fabric that connects to the rubber outsole, correlates directly with its durability, water resistance and ability to breathe.
 Most often, a boot or shoe will be made with a mix of synthetic (typically nylon), mesh, and leather.
 There are exceptions, particularly at the high-end with one-piece leather constructions.
 Below we spell out the pros and cons for the most common materials used for hiking footwear.